3d N=2 Theories from Cluster Algebras: Summary and Outlook

-For the case without 3-manifold description, we have different questions to ask.
+For the case without a 3-manifold description, we have different questions to ask.
 Why does the relation \eqref{ZTQ} hold?
 For precisely which class of 3d gauge theories does the relation hold?
 Do we have a string theory realization of our theories?
-As already commented previously, our discussion includes the case where our quiver is identified with the BPS quivers of 4d $\scN=2$ theories, and for these examples it is expected that our 3d $\scN=2$ theories are the 1/2 BPS boundary theories of the 4d $\scN=2$ theories.
+As noted previously, our discussion includes the case where our quiver is identified with the BPS quivers of 4d $\scN=2$ theories, and for these examples it is expected that our 3d $\scN=2$ theories are the 1/2 BPS boundary theories of the 4d $\scN=2$ theories.
 However, our quivers in this paper can be arbitrary quivers and they will not necessarily be the BPS quivers.

 The fact that \eqref{ZTQ} holds for a rather rich class of 3d $\scN=2$ theories is a strong indication that there exists a rather rich structure in the ``space of 3d $\scN=2$ theories'' beyond the realm of 3-manifold theories, and what we know right now is probably only a tip of the iceberg of a much richer structure.
-Indeed, the cluster algebras our paper, and their interpretation as the algebra of loop operators, suggest that general philosophy that \emph{the IR fixed points of 3d $\scN=2$ theories can be characterized by the algebra of 1/2-BPS loop operators}.
+Indeed, the cluster algebra in our paper, and their interpretation as the algebra of loop operators, suggest the general philosophy that \emph{the IR fixed points of 3d $\scN=2$ theories can be characterized by the algebra of 1/2-BPS loop operators}.

-One important clue for this ambitious program is the mathematical structures discussed in this paper, such as cluster algebras and hyperbolic 3-manifolds.
-They appear in a diverse area of physics and mathematics, including wall crossing phenomena of 4d $\scN=2$ theories \cite{Cecotti:2011rv,Alim:2011kw,Xie:2012gd}, dimer integrable models \cite{Goncharov:2011hp,Franco:2011sz}, on-shell scattering amplitudes \cite{ArkaniHamed:2012nw}, and superpotential conformal indices of 4d $\scN=1$ theories and their dimensional reductions, as well as associated integrable spin lattices \cite{Terashima:2012cx,Yamazaki:2012cp}.
+One important clue for this ambitious program should be the mathematical structures discussed in this paper, such as cluster algebras and hyperbolic 3-manifolds.
+They appear in diverse areas of physics and mathematics, including wall-crossing phenomena of 4d $\scN=2$ theories \cite{Cecotti:2011rv,Alim:2011kw,Xie:2012gd}, dimer integrable models \cite{Goncharov:2011hp,Franco:2011sz}, on-shell scattering amplitudes \cite{ArkaniHamed:2012nw}, and superpotential conformal indices of 4d $\scN=1$ theories and their dimensional reductions, as well as associated integrable spin lattices \cite{Terashima:2012cx,Yamazaki:2012cp}.